RTEMS/rtems-docs/bsp_howto/target_dependant_files.rst

 - Does a BSP for a similar board exists?

-- Is the board’s CPU supported?
+- Is the board's CPU supported?

 If there is already a BSP for the board, then things may already be ready to start developing application software.
 All that remains is to verify that the existing BSP provides device drivers for all the peripherals on the board that the application will be using.
-For example, the application in question may require that the board’s Ethernet controller be used and the existing BSP may not support this.
+For example, the application in question may require that the board's Ethernet controller be used and the existing BSP may not support this.

-If the BSP does not exist and the board’s CPU model is supported, then examine the reusable chip library and existing BSPs for a close match.
+If the BSP does not exist and the board's CPU model is supported, then examine the reusable chip library and existing BSPs for a close match.
 Other BSPs and libchip provide starting points for the development of a new BSP.
 It is often possible to copy existing components in